apampurin/ansible-rke/README.md

 fill ansible "hosts" file and group_vars/all.yaml file

-copy public key to all nodes
-do `ssh-copy-id` cmd from master to worker node (run `ssh-copy-id user@worker_ip` or copy public key and write it in authorized_keys file in worker user/.ssh/ folder)
+copy public key to all nodes (all nodes should be accessible from master node.
+IMPORTANT master node also should be accessible from itself so copy public key to master's authorized_keys also) do `ssh-copy-id` cmd from master to worker node (run `ssh-copy-id user@worker_ip` or copy public key and write it in authorized_keys file in worker user/.ssh/ folder)

 run: